fosscell/gitworkshop/gitman.md

 	git reset HEAD myfile
 		Unstage the staged "myfile" file

-checkout - To unmodify a modified file
+checkout - To unmodify a modified but unstaged file

 	Example: